MichaelELeonard/Neural-Network-Challenge/README.md

 ### Removed Columns
 The 'EIN' and 'Name' columns were removed from the dataset and they were not needed for the model.

+### Compiling, Training, and Evaluating the Optimization Models